 If you're interested in learning more about that, CLICK HERE (page will open in a new window).

-Below the chart you'll also find a list of the Top 20 Boys Names in Scotland for 2016, 2017, 2019 and 2020 (compiled by, and courtesy of, the National Records of Scotland).
+Continue to scroll and you'll also find a list of the Top 20 Boys Names in Scotland for 2020, 2022 and 2023 (compiled by, and courtesy of, the National Records of Scotland website).

 Name |